sparsh1920/ERC-Summer-Assignment-2020/README.md

 The questions concerning ROS will be in the automation and control folder.

 And you can find the cartpole question in RL folder.
 I watched all the related playlist from the youtube channel deeplizard.
 And I used their snippets for this question.
+I did not understand the entirety of the commands used for cartpole but I was able to understand and deal with questions like fashion mnist,frozen lake, etc.